gkossakowski/kentuckymule/notes.md

    1. The method `f1` is declared in the class `Foo` so it sees all class members, e.g. the class `A`
-   2. The method `f2` is preceeded with an import statement that has to be taken into account.
+   2. The method `f2` is preceded by an import statement that has to be taken into account.
-   3. The import statement refers to an identifier `Bar` and the typechecker needs to realize that the `Bar` refers to an object is declared in the same file as `Foo` and it's visisble to the import statement.
+   3. The import statement refers to an identifier `Bar` and the typechecker needs to realize that the `Bar` refers to an object is declared in the same file as `Foo` and it's visible to the import statement.
 Note that the reference `Bar` in the import statement points at is an object declared further down the source file.